lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 4) Turn on the printer and wait for the firmware to finish flashing
 5) In case calibration procedure is started, touch the calibration points on the screen
 6) Restart the printer
-7) Proceed with the configuration as reported on section [TFT Firmware Configuration Update](#TFT-Firmware-Configuration-Update)
+7) Proceed with the configuration as reported on section [TFT Firmware Configuration](#TFT-Firmware-Configuration)

 **IMPORTANT NOTE:**
 Always install all the content provided in the zip file.
 That means, copy in the SD card the `.bin` + `config.ini` + `TFT28` folder with its files.